 Knowledge and competence in Basic Mathematichs, Physics and Statistics at High School level, appropriate knowledge of the basic concepts of chemistry, including: chemical bonds, properties of solutions, acids, bases, buffers.

-It would be desirable if the student already knows basic biology elements, such as the gene structure, DNA replication, concepts of meiosis and mitosis.
+There are no prerequisites, but it would be desirable if the student already knows basic biology elements, such as the gene structure, DNA replication, concepts of meiosis and mitosis.

 LEARNING OBJECTIVES